nanobox-io/nanobox-guides/articles/mongodb/configure.md

 ```

 ### MongoDB Version
-To use a specific version of MongoDB, you can append the version number to your `image` with a `:`.
+You should append the MongoDB version number to your `image` with a `:`.
 The following versions are available:

 - 2.6
-- 3.0 *(Default)*
+- 3.0

-It's recommended that you specify your MongoDB version.
-Default versions can change and may prevent your service from starting up in new builds.

 **Note:** Due to version compatibility constraints, MongoDB versions cannot be changed after the service is created.
 To use a different version, you'll have to create a new MongoDB service and manually migrate data.